 You can learn more about Immersive Assembly Vol.1 and the cohort’s final project proposals below.

 Unlike the first volume, Immersive Assembly Vol.2: ‘Bodies & Geometry’ is a hybrid residency, beginning and ending in site-specific activity in York and Viborg with a series of online talks, sessions and workshops in between.
-This volume will begin in April 2022 inviting artists to consider how emergent technologies inform the relationship between bodies and geometry across ‘real’ and virtual contexts.
-It will then support the artists in collaborating and creating a prototype project, to showcase at Viborg Animation Festival in September 2022.
+This volume began in April 2022 inviting artists to consider how emergent technologies inform the relationship between bodies and geometry across ‘real’ and virtual contexts.
+The programme then supported the artists in collaborating and creating a prototype project, to showcase at Viborg Animation Festival in September 2022.
 Immersive Assembly Vol.2 is a pilot programme for the developing cultural partnership between York and our fellow UNESCO City of Media Arts, Viborg and is supported by Arts Council England and the Danish Embassy in London.

-You can learn more about the upcoming Immersive Assembly Vol.2 below.
+You can learn more about Immersive Assembly Vol.2 below.